iankronquist/pop_goes_the_kernel/slides/source/index.rst

 We will start by running the kernel in a virtual machine.

 * I'm going to install you're running Ubuntu or something similar.
-  You can do all of this on any system including a Mac or (if you are very brave) Windows with Cygwin.
+  You can in theory do all of this on any system including a Mac or (if you are very brave) Windows with Cygwin.
 * I'm going to assume you know some C or C++.
 Maybe you can write a program which fills a linked list with the first 100 Fibonacci numbers.